MetaCommunity/mci-dnet-xsd/README.md

 * _Faceted protocol classes_ (`faceted-class`)
 * _Simple type classes_ (`simple-type-class`)

+_Additional focus should be made about the set of numeric types defined in XML Schema Data types.
+Seperately, a note should be made with regards to enumerable simple types in XSD__

+_Application Note: XML schema data types find a relevance in encoding of XML schemas, and furthermore in RDF XML_

 _Architectural Note: This system should endeavor to extend of the metaobject protocol, in implementation of XML schema data types._